guanshi1688/longview-archive/docs/essays/notes/english/Architecture/03-the-problem-of-absorptive-capacity.md

-The Problem of Absorptive Capacity
+# 03｜The Problem of Absorptive Capacity

 Development is not only about receiving capital, technology, or infrastructure.
 It is about whether a society can turn them into lasting capability.

 Many development debates begin with a question of shortage.